Iron-Rich Foods For Babies and Toddlers

 The iron in red meat, chicken and fish is a mix of haem and non-haem iron, whereas iron from eggs and plant-based sources such as grains, legumes, nuts, seeds and vegetables is non-haem iron.

 Non-haem iron is less bioavailable, meaning less of it is absorbed by our body.
-Around 10% of the iron from plant-based sources is absorbed, compared to 18% from meat, however, this varies depending on the iron status of the individual.

 Iron-rich foods for babies and toddlers